 Daytona 500 - NASCAR's most prestigious race

 The Daytona 500 is one of the oldest and probably the most prestigious race of the NASCAR Cup Series.
-Since 1982, Daytona 500 is the season-opening race of the Cup Series.
+Since 1982, Daytona 500 is the season-opening race of NASCAR’s premier national division.

-Daytona 500 is one of the most popular sports events in the US
+Daytona 500 is one of the most popular US sports events

 ’Super Bowl of NASCAR’ and ’The Great American Race’ are just some of the nicknames of the famous event that is held annually since 1959.
 The Daytona 500 at legendary Daytona International Speedway is the successor of the shorter races held previously on the Daytona Beach and Road Course which was made near the highway and sand beaches.